Easy Broccoli Salad with Bacon and Cheese

 Do You Cook Broccoli for Broccoli Salad?

 But if you want to give it a quick blanch, add a little water to a pot with broccoli and place the lid on.
 Steam for a couple of minutes, just until it turns bright green and then quickly drain and toss in a bowl of ice water.
 Just be sure you drain it well before tossing it in the bowl with the ingredients.

-What to Add to Broccoli Salad
+How to Store Broccoli Salad

 Store any leftovers in the fridge for 2-3 days, but make sure you cover it or it will dry out.

-- 4 Heads of Broccoli, chopped (8 cups chopped)
+- 4 Heads Broccoli, , chopped (8 cups chopped)

-- ½ Cup Golden Raisins
+- 1/2 Cup Golden Raisins

-- ½ Cup Craisins
+- 1/2 Cup Craisins

-- 1 Cup Roasted and Salted Sunflower Seeds
+- 1 Cup Roasted Salted Sunflower Seeds

-- ½ Cup Frozen Peas
+- 1/2 Cup Frozen Peas

-- 1 Cup Mayo
+- 1 Cup Mayonnaise

-- ¼ Cup Sugar
+- 1/4 Cup Granulated Sugar

 - 1 Tablespoon Apple Cider Vinegar

-- In a large salad bowl mix together the vegetables, raisins, and craisins.
+- In a large salad bowl, mix together the vegetables, raisins, and craisins.
 Leave the bacon and sunflower seeds for right before serving.

 - In a separate bowl, mix together the dressing and pour over the vegetables.